squirrels-nest/squirrels-nest.github.io/docs/topics/models-python.md

 The **sqrl** argument of [ModelArgs] also include a few additional methods and member variables not included in [ModelDepArgs].
 Two common ones include the **sqrl.connections** dictionary and the **sqrl.ref** method.

 - The **connections** dictionary contains database connection names as keys and SQLAlchemy engines as values.
 More details on defining database connections can be found in [Database Connections](./database) page.
-- The **ref** method takes a single string argument for model name and returns the pandas DataFrame for that model.
+- The **ref** method takes a single string argument for model name and returns the pandas dataframe for that model.
 The model name must be defined in the **dependencies** function.

 More details can be found in the Python API docs for [ModelDepArgs] and [ModelArgs].